Why is the temperature fluctuating in your cooling equipment?

 Additionally, take note of where the temperature monitors are located in the equipment since some areas may be warmer or colder than the rest of the equipment.

-Read our article about temperature mapping to learn more about this.
+Read more about temperature mapping to learn more about this.

 Different types of temperature fluctuations